cgmartin/BridgeTimerJs/README.md

 Installation
 ------------

+* Copy `app/js/local.config.js.dist` to `app/js/local.config.js` and edit local settings.
-Point webserver docroot to the `app/` folder and load in a modern browser.
+* Point webserver docroot to the `app/` folder and load in a modern browser.

 All static files and runs entirely client-side, no server-side processing is required.